 It’s Female Founder Friday and I can’t wait to share the startup story of Lisa Wise.
 Lisa left the world of non-profits to build companies focusing on empowering individuals as consumers, building stronger communities, and creating forward thinking businesses.
 She currently leads Flock DC, a family of service companies with an innovative approach to real estate management and preservation.
 This amazing woman entrepreneur used her passion for activism, heart for humans, and business acumen to completely disrupted the real estate industry in the best ways imaginable!

 Flock redefines an industry with vertically integrated brands delivering an exceptional customer and community forward experience.
 The story began at the start of the great recession with the launch of Nest DC, a boutique property management company focused on high quality urban spaces.
 Six years later, a new chapter started with the launch of Roost DC; providing management to associations, cooperatives and small scale commercial spaces.
 Roost is an employee owned company.
 The only one of its kind in the nation.
 The Flock journey continues with the most recent launch of Starling DC.
 A company focused on creating resident ready spaces with a team of talented carpenters, painters plumbers and project managers.
+Property managers ensure that the properties under their care operate smoothly, maintain their appearance, and either preserve or increase in value.
+They inspect all facilities; hire, supervise and assign duties to maintenance staff; and contract for services such as trash removal or landscaping.
+It’s no wonder that so many of these property management companies are doing so well, as the benefits and skills that they offer are more than desirable, especially for rental owners as it takes a lot of the stress and worry of ownership off their shoulders.
+When it comes to working with commercial real estate, those in property management may want to consider software like Axxerion IWMS in order to help schedule maintenance activities and assist with other areas like asset management, finances, and accounting.

 The entire Flock family is a socially responsible and deeply rooted in the city’s Wards.
 From fundraising to food delivery, Flock partners with essential city non-profits throughout the year.
 In 2018, BirdSEED was launched, a micro grant program for makers, doers and disrupters serving the city that funds local projects or programs quarterly.